jean-pierre-briot/ContinuatorPy/README.md

 - monophonic (considering individual notes): continuator-mono.py
 - polyphonic (considering simultaneous notes, including chords): continuator-poly.py The polyphonic version subsumes the monophonic version, but the monophonic version is little simpler to understand and may be sufficient in some cases.
+I have now redefined the monophonic version as a specialization of the polyphonic version (which is thge main version).

 The main difference between both versions is that the polyphonic version records the delta between a note starting time and previous note starting time, thus being able to reproduce the overlapping between notes.
-Main loop goes on MIDI event by MIDI event (and not, note by note, as in the monophonic version), in order to manage overlapping notes and possible interruptions by the player restarting to play.
+Also, the main loop goes on MIDI event by MIDI event (and not, note by note, as in the monophonic version), in order to manage overlapping notes and possible interruptions by the player restarting to play.

 There are three output modes:
 - RealTime, the main one, with the Continuator infinitely listening to the player and generating a continuation.